AdobeDocs/experience-manager-65.pt-BR/help/forms/using/integrate-form-bridge-forms-portal.md

 ---
-title: Integração do Form Bridge ao portal personalizado para formulários HTML5
+title: Integração do Form Bridge com o portal personalizado para formulários HTML5
 seo-title: Integrating Form Bridge with custom portal for HTML5 forms
-description: Você pode usar a API FormBridge para obter ou definir os valores dos campos do formulário a partir da página HTML e enviar o formulário.
+description: Você pode usar a API FormBridge para obter ou definir os valores dos campos de formulário na página HTML e enviar o formulário.
 seo-description: You can use the FormBridge API to get or set the values of form fields from the HTML page and submit the form.
 uuid: c8911f82-1a25-47a5-9a06-19b5dce74a2c
 content-type: reference